2025 Solar Incentives Guide for Southampton, NJ - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some familiarity with.
 One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
 The ITC is a tax credit for a certain percentage of your solar system's cost.

 The ITC applies to the total cost of solar system installation, including the panels themselves as well as labor, equipment and accessories.
-This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum claim amount.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum amount you can claim.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-Similar to federal incentives, these could include tax credits, rebates and more.
-Certain incentives are ongoing, while others are available for a limited time.
-Incentives may be provided by your county or municipality, or by the New Jersey government.
+Some solar incentives may be provided by state and local governments.
+Similar to federal incentives, these may include rebates, tax credits and more.
+These incentives — which may be given by your county or municipality, or by the state of New Jersey — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Southampton